-At September 30, 2022, the Corporation has in place a stock option plan for directors, officers, employees, and consultants of the Corporation ("Stock Option Plan").
+At December 31, 2022, the Corporation has in place a stock option plan for directors, officers, employees, and consultants of the Corporation ("Stock Option Plan").
 An amendment of the Stock Option Plan was approved by shareholders on September 28, 2022.
 The amendment provides for an increase to the existing limits for common shares reserved for issuance under the Stock Option Plan.

 The Stock Option Plan continues to provide for the granting of options to purchase common shares.
 The exercise price of the stock options granted under this amended plan is not lower than the closing price of the common shares on the TSXV at the close of markets the day preceding the grant.
 The maximum number of common shares that may be issued upon exercise of options granted under the amended Stock Option Plan shall not exceed 20% of the aggregate number of issued and outstanding shares of the Corporation as of July 28, 2022.
-The terms and conditions for acquiring and exercising options are set by the Corporation's Board of Directors, subject among others, to the following limitations: the term of the options cannot exceed ten years and (i) all options granted to a director will be vested evenly on a monthly basis over a period of at least twelve (12) months, and (ii) all options granted to an employee will be vested evenly on a quarterly basis over a period of at least thirty-six (36) months
+The terms and conditions for acquiring and exercising options are set by the Corporation's Board of Directors, subject among others, to the following limitations: the term of the options cannot exceed ten years and (i) all options granted to a director will be vested evenly on a monthly basis over a period of at least thirty-six (36) months.